cmput415/GeneratorBase/README.md

      project.
   1. Add new usage instructions if you require more installs or instructions for other tools (LLVM or others) to `README.md`.
+  1. Add a template test configuration in the tests directory.
   1. Delete this section from your `README.md`.
   1. Distribute.